jamesrea1/react-whats-app/README.md

 - https://react-whats-app.web.app/

-- To sign in, please use the credentials pre-populated in the sign in form
+- Credentials are pre-populated in the sign in form - email: "testuser@example.com", password: "testuser"

 ## Screenshots